bopen/blog/content/drafts/scientific-software-engineer-mid-senior/index.md

 * Degree in technical-scientific disciplines or equivalent practical experience.
 * 3 years of working experience developing geospatial, scientific or engineering software.
+* Proficiency in Python 3+.
-* Verbal and written English proficiency and good communication skills.
+* Proficiency in verbal and written English and good communication skills.

 # Preferred qualifications